-Improving employee engagement can be one of the most critical aspects in the success of an organization.
-When an employee loves their company and is motivated to make a positive contribution, their hard work reflects this engagement.
-This is equally true when an employee is under performing and is less engaged.
-Many companies are suffering from the effects of low employee engagement.
-In fact, only 33.7% of U.S employees claim that they are engaged in the company.
+Improving employee engagement can be one of the most critical aspects to the success of an organization.
+When an employee loves their company and is positively motivated, their engagement reflects in their work.
+However, this is equally true for the opposite.
+When an employee is unengaged, their often under-perform in their tasks and projects.

-Although business leaders believe employees aren’t as engaged as they should be, they may be taking steps in the wrong direction to combat this problem.
-Solving the challenge of low employee engagement can seem difficult, but executive coaching is a step in the right direction.
-Coaching is an effective way to improve employee engagement and these are a few ways that your organization can make that happen.
+Solving the challenge of low employee engagement can seem difficult, but corporate coaching is a step in the right direction.
+Coaching is an effective path to improving employee engagement throughout an organization.

 Improve Emotional Intelligence

-Employees and their leaders interact with each other and clients throughout the day, so it’s important that they can identify the emotions of those they are interacting with.
-These emotions are part of what affects their level of engagement, not only with the organization, but also with the rest of the workforce.
+Employees and their leaders interact with each other and with clients throughout the day.
+This is why it’s so important that they can identify the emotions of those they are interacting with.
+These emotions affect employee engagement levels within the organization.

-Coaching can improve this aspect of employee engagement by teaching the proper ways to read nonverbal signs of communication.
-The coachees may also learn how to ask the right questions to ensure that they understand the situation and how it impacts the person who is giving information.
-By being aware of their emotional intelligence, individuals can be aware of how the person they are interacting with is receiving information.
-This increases the likelihood both parties are engaged.
+Coaching can improve this aspect of employee engagement by teaching individuals the proper ways to read nonverbal signs of communication.
+The coachees may also learn how to ask the right questions.
+That knowledge ensures that they understand the situation and how it impacts the other person.

 By improving their emotional intelligence, individuals can be aware of how the person they are interacting with is receiving information.
 This increases the likelihood both parties are engaged and happy with the transaction.